parsonsmatt/command-pattern/2-values-effects.md

 Note:

-Here's our test.
+This test is a lot nicer.
 We need to stub out the User.all method to ensure it returns a value that suits our expectation.
 We also need to stub out the FooResult class and verify that it receives the arguments we expect.
 Finally, we can do some assertions on the actual values involved.

 This kinda sucks!
 You can imagine extending this to more complex things, but it gets even uglier, pretty quickly.
 Furthermore, stubs and mocks are pretty